 But that can’t be the case if PR is there to facilitate trust in a brand.
 What PR is about, in actuality, is elevating a message through transparent and engaging ways.
 Not just doctoring up a concept to suit a brand’s needs — nasty tactic consumers can smell a mile away.

-In today’s digital world where people spend hours on Twitter, Instagram, TikTok, and YouTube, it’s all too easy to assume that this is where the real hard work of publicists takes place.
+In today’s digital world where people spend hours on Twitter, Instagram, TikTok, and YouTube, it’s a common PR misconception to think this is where the real hard work of publicists takes place.

 But, “breaking” social media isn’t all digital PR is.
 Far from it.
-Social media is but one tool in a publicist’s communication tool box.
+B2B social media marketing is but one asset in a publicist’s communication tool box.
 Is it important?
 Of course, but there are dozens of other elements that go into great PR, from internal messaging to e-newsletters, blogs, media relationships, brand partnerships, events, etc.

 PR is critical during crisis management, certainly.
 In these cases, PR companies step into “staunch the bleeding” as it were, and rework a damaged reputation.

-However, that’s not the only time you need to be implementing PR efforts.
+However, that’s not the only time you need to implement PR efforts making this a common misconception about public relations.
 In fact, an important measure to prevent the need for crisis management is to have a PR team all the time.
 With their guidance, you can avoid trouble in the first place.

 This classic saying has been attributed to PT Barnum, the famous circus ringleader.
 And while that idea may have brought people buying tickets for his shows to see the madness he presented, it’s hardly a good idea for most businesses today.